 FAMILY ECONOMIC SUCCESS PUBLICATIONS

-- New data recently released by the Census Bureau show that child poverty has worsened in Virginia.
-In 2009, primarily as a result of the recession, approximately 25,000 additional Virginia children were growing up in poverty, raising the total number of poor children to over a quarter million.
-The Census Bureau data indicate that children bear a disproportionate share of the recession’s damaging effects, as the 2009 child poverty rate of 13.9% exceeded the overall Virginia poverty rate of 10.5%.
-Moreover, the data reveal that child poverty is not evenly distributed across the state; rates vary by congressional district from 5.8% to as much as 30.1%.
+New data recently released by the Census Bureau show that child poverty has worsened in Virginia.
+In 2011, primarily as a result of the recession, approximately 65,300 additional Virginia children were growing up in poverty since 2006, raising the total number of poor children to over a quarter million.
+The Census Bureau data indicate that children bear a disproportionate share of the recession’s damaging effects, as the 2011 child poverty rate of 15.6% exceeded the overall Virginia poverty rate of 11.5%.
+Moreover, the data reveal that child poverty is not evenly distributed across the state; rates vary by congressional district from 6.1% to as much as 32.5%.
 Voices has assembled the relevant data and created child poverty briefs for each of the 11 congressional districts.
-Voices disseminated the briefs to congressional staffers in order to inform legislators about child poverty in their districts and raise awareness at the federal level about Virginia’s many children and families who suffer the ill effects of poverty on a daily basis.

 OTHER FAMILY ECONOMIC SUCCESS PROJECTS

 Virginia Partnership to Encourage Responsible Lending (VAPERL) is a coalition working to reduce the dangers of predatory lending in Virginia.
 If you are interested in learning more about predatory lending in Virginia or would like to join the VAPERL listserv, please contact Dana Wiggins, VAPERL’s Responsible Lending Coordinator.